zion-sati/fui-as/docs/v2/fui-as/QUICKSTART.md

 }
 ```

-Current shape:
+Supported behavior:

 - the same API is exported from `./FuiWorker` for worker modules
 - the main app and multiple workers can all issue requests concurrently
 - Worker support is assumed by the runtime, so fetch does not expose a separate
   worker-availability capability check
-- this first slice returns response metadata only; response-body helpers can
+- this API returns response metadata only; response-body helpers can
   layer on later without changing the callback model

 ## 8. JS host services and host events